OpenFAST/openfast/docs/source/user/hydrodyn/input_files.rst

 Floating Platform
 -----------------

-This and the next few sections of the input file have “Floating Platform” in the title, but the input parameters control the potential-flow model, regardless of whether the substructure is floating or not.
+This and the next few sections of the input file have "Floating Platform" in the title, but the input parameters control the potential-flow model, regardless of whether the substructure is floating or not.
 The potential-flow solution cannot be used in conjunction with nonzero **MSL2SWL** or **WaveMod** = 6.